Cooking Gorgeous

 • Ready in just 10 minutes and you can make it with a few ingredients you already have in your fridge.

-• Rocket and Parmesan Salad is very light and has a refreshing flavor that complements many fish or meat dishes.
+• This delicious salad made with spinach and arugula is very light and has a refreshing flavor that pairs perfectly many fish or meat dishes.

-• Rocket leaves - Arugula or rocket leaves are the most common salad leaves available in the shops and you can buy them all year round.
+• Arugula leaves - Arugula leaves are the most common salad leaves available in the shops, and you can buy them all year round.

-• Parmesan cheese - Freshly shave the parmesan cheese with a peeler just before adding them to the salad.
+• Parmesan cheese - Freshly shave the parmesan cheese with a peeler just before adding it to the salad.
 You can also use pecorino cheese.

-• Red onions - I like using red onions for their sweetness but you can substitute them with shallots or omit them.
+• Red onions - I like using red onions for their sweetness and crunch.

 • Olive oil - Always use a good quality extra virgin olive oil for salads and dressings.